 - Yarn, lace ribbon, twine, burlap , etc…

-The doilies were pretty dry and absorbent and it took a lot of back and forth dipping into the paint.
+Our vintage doilies were pretty dry and absorbent and it took a lot of back and forth dipping into the paint for the girls.
 We found that if you use a spray bottle and spray it down with water first then it helps the paint spread and bleed into each other.
 Once, we did that it went a little faster and was easier for the girls to paint them.

 Aren’t they beautiful!
 The girls enjoyed painting them and made one right after the other.
 I joined in too and made several myself!
 We loved having a variety of sizes and trying different color schemes.

 Check it out!
 We were also pretty impressed with the paper towels we placed under our doilies!
 They left some pretty cool designs.